smol-ai/GodMode/README.md

 [![image](https://github.com/smol-ai/menubar/assets/6764957/e191701a-0b32-43aa-abc0-42e6fd9584aa)](https://twitter.com/amasad/status/1657510601202221056?s=46&t=90xQ8sGy63D2OtiaoGJuww)

 these folks aren't neutral, but its clear of course that Bard will be better for some things than others, and we might as well lower the barrier for trying them out.

+then anthropic dropped 100k context, and at that point i was convinced i need to be A/B testing all 3 to get the benefits/get an intuition of what they each are best at.

 ## help needed